pavanbhargav21/OutSource/README.md

+✅ Improvements After Migrating to FastAPI

+1. Non-blocking Server Framework (ASGI-based)
+FastAPI (using Uvicorn, not Gunicorn) supports asynchronous request handling by design — unlike Flask, which is synchronous.
+This makes your API more responsive for non-DB tasks (like JSON processing, compression, logging, etc.).

+2. Faster API Response over Network
+With Gzip compression implemented now, large JSON payloads (e.g., 2MB → ~20KB) are much faster to transfer to the frontend.
+👉 This improves download time and front-end render speed.

+3. Better Baseline Performance and Modern Stack FastAPI is generally faster and more efficient at handling API requests, even in non-async scenarios.

 Sure!
 Here's a polished version of your explanation, suitable for documentation or communication (e.g., email, update report, or release note):